Location

 Focus areas

 From such data, it is possible to identify every cell and determine the number, activity and location of all such cells within a tumor.
-The overall objective is to use the data to provide fundamental insight into the immunobiology of breast cancer.
+Dr. Thompson's overall objective is to use the data to provide fundamental insight into the immunobiology of breast cancer.
 These data also are used to build models that predict therapeutic response and identify potential new therapeutic targets.

 • Benign breast disease.
 Collaborative studies are ongoing to use spatial biology technology to identify features that predict the risk of progression from benign breast conditions to breast cancer.